black-roland/homeassistant-gsm-call/README.md

   - name: call
     platform: gsm_call
     device: /dev/serial/by-id/usb-HUAWEI_Technology_HUAWEI_Mobile-if02-port0 # modem device path
-    at_command: ATD # change to ATDT if you're not receiving calls
 ```

 Make sure to restart Home Assistant afterward and then use `notify.call` service to make a phone call.
 The phone number to dial is specified as `target`: